TheMacMini09/Tiger-Direct/README.md

 ##Install
 If you want, you can compile the .class files into a .jar (more convenient to run).
 Go to the directory the repository was saved, and run `java cf TigerDirect.jar build/classes/*`.
 This will create TigerDirect.java in the root of the project, which can be run with `java -jar TigerDirect.jar`.

+##Contributions
+To determine the contributions made by the different team members, look at the header of each file, or look at the [GitHub commits](https://github.com/TheMacMini09/Tiger-Direct/commits/master).
+You can see who made what commits (changes to the code), and what the commits actually were.
+Clicking on the title of the commit will show how many files were changed and how many lines were added/removed.
+TheMacMini09: Michael Barker, MaximusTheGreat: Max Farfaras, ThisDaySucks: Nigel Young.
+For example, if you go to the commit where [I changed the README](https://github.com/TheMacMini09/Tiger-Direct/commit/e9328731011e25e4f497fb8387233fd01922fc74) you can see that I changed one file, added 16 lines, and removed 14 lines.